Ywam Liberty: 2005 man overboard incident

 On January 27, 2005, a crew member was found to have gone overboard.

 The missing crew member's body was found.

 During the recovery of his body the second engineer's hand was seriously injured, and he was at risk of losing his thumb.

-A report by the Australian Transport Safety Board concluded his injury would have been avoided if the block he was using to recover the ship's boat had been equipped with hand holds.
+A report by the Australian Transport Safety Board concluded his injury would have been avoided if the block he was using to recover the ship's boat had been equipped with handholds.
 The report noted that the deceased crew member was found with a high blood alcohol level.
-He had been seen to be depressed, prior to his death, and the report concluded he had jumped or fallen overboard under the influence of alcohol.
+He had been seen to be depressed prior to his death, and the report concluded he had jumped or fallen overboard under the influence of alcohol.

 2010 Antarctica helicopter crash

 On October 28, 2010, a Eurocopter AS350 helicopter which operated between the ship and the Dumont d'Urville Station crashed in bad weather en route to the station.
 All 4 on board were killed.